-The Municipal Animal Control Department is currently staffed by one full time and four part time Animal Control Officers.
-AACO Marge Costa retired after 14 1⁄2 years of service to the town and AACO Kish was hired to fill the void.
+The Municipal Animal Control Department is currently staffed by three part time Animal Control Officers.
+ACO Kelly Fitch departed after 19 years of dedication and service to the town.
 These officers are empowered by state statute to conduct investigations, issue written complaints and summonses and to arrest any person found in violation of state animal control laws.
 The Town of Easton conducts a survey of unlicensed dogs annually.
-All licenses are required annually between June 1st and July 1st.
+All licenses are required annually in the month of June.

-Since moving the Animal Control Department to 385 Morehouse Road, ACO Kelly Fitch has continued to keep the new building in terrific shape.
-Many thanks to Kelly and her staff and all the citizens who have donated to the shelter.
+Since moving the Animal Control Department to 385 Morehouse Road, the ACO staff has continued to keep the new building in terrific shape.
+Many thanks to the staff and all the citizens who have donated to the shelter.
 Your continued support is sincerely appreciated.